Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

 The next column shows the date and time of the last run.

-The last column shows the folder in Windows Task Scheduler where the task is located.
+The next column shows the folder in Windows Task Scheduler where the task is located.

+The last column is the Notes column.
+You may enter a note directly into this field.

 With the exception of the Task Name column, any of the columns may be hidden by un-checking them in the View menu.